Sofía Vergara and Heidi Klum Spill on Their Nights Out, 'AGT' Twinning

-The fellow judges had some fun with ET after their live show on Tuesday.
+The fellow judges had some fun with ET after the 'America's Got Talent' live show.

 Sofía Vergara and Heidi Klum love a twinning moment!
 The America's Got Talent judges are known for accidentally matching one another with their live looks.

 During Tuesday's show, the two stars did it again in zebra-printed styles.
-Vergara, 51, wore a black and white zebra-striped halter jumpsuit while Klum, 50, rocked a strapless sequin dress with green and red and black and white zebra stripes.
+Vergara wore a black-and-white zebra-striped halter jumpsuit while Klum, 50, rocked a strapless sequin dress with green-and-red and black-and-white zebra stripes.

 "We're always twinning, but you think that we planned this and we don't.
 It just happens… We're like, connected, we're like twins," Vergara tells ET's Cassie DiLaura.
 "We try to have fun together."